 We also need to work on prevention of maths trauma.
 Classroom culture is important.
 Students need to feel safe and brave and they need to move.
 And we need to end traumatizing traditions.
 I have reproduced a screen shot of the slide about ending traumatizing traditions.
 Timed tests in mathematics have to stop.
 Now.
 Forever.

-The question is, how do we (Statistics Learning Centre) help teachers to recover from maths trauma, so they can feel the fun and excitement that can be had in maths?
+The question is, how do we (Creative Maths) help teachers to recover from maths trauma, so they can feel the fun and excitement that can be had in maths?
 Teachers matter for themselves, as well as for the good they can do their students.
 Maths educators need to be part of the solution and part of the prevention – to be maths activists.
 People are not born with maths trauma and it does not exist in all cultures.
 We need to do better.

 So here is my question.
 Do you or someone you know suffer from maths trauma?
 Let me tell you now – it is not your fault.
 It is not their fault.